-This is to certify that the County Voter Registration Office has reviewed the referenced nomination petition and has determined that the petition contains 2,200 valid signatures, as per the attached memo provided by the Secretary of State for verifying signatures on the nomination petition for the November 3, 2020 General Election.
+2 This is to certify that the County Voter Registration Office has reviewed the referenced nomination petition and has determined that the petition contains 2,200 valid signatures, as per the attached memo provided by the Secretary of State for verifying signatures on the nomination petition for the November 3, 2020 General Election.

-Supreme Court of Georgia excuses its own responsibilities by placing blame on Mr. Bell for not placing the statement, which is a sentence contained in O.C.G.A.
-21-2-171(c) in his application.
+No party shall lose any right by reason of the failure of the officer to discharge his duties when the party has been guilty of no fault himself and has exercised the discharge of such duties O.C.G.A. § 9-6-22.
+Mr. Bell informed the trial court as well as the Supreme Court of Georgia, that the review of the decision of the officer denying his nomination petition was not being handled expeditiously as required by 21-2-171 (b)(c).
+The Supreme Court of Georgia excuses its own responsibilities by placing blame on Mr. Bell for not placing the statement, which is a sentence contained in O.C.G.A.
+21-2-171(c)3 in his application.
 There is nowhere in the O.C.G.A.
-21-2-171(c) or in the Supreme Court rules or procedures that states that in order for Mr. Bell's rights to be upheld in accordance with 21-2-171(c) that the afore mentioned sentenced had to be placed in his application.
+21-2-171(c) or in the Supreme Court rules or procedures that states that in order for Mr. Bell's rights to be upheld in accordance with 21-2-171(c) that the aforementioned sentence had to be placed in his application.